 Smell (olfaction) disorders

 Decrease of olfactory function called hyposmia, increas — hyperosmia, complete absence - anosmia, perverse sense of smell — parosmiya (or cacosmia).
-The causes of essential anosmia (nerve endings of the olfactory analyzer are disrupted) can be infectious, viral diseases (in particular, influenza), ozena, trauma, etc. With respiratory hypo- or anosmia (olfaction impairment), air — the carrier of particles of odorous matter (odorivectors) — due to anatomical or pathological changes in the nasal cavity (polyps, deviated septum, inflammation etc.) can not get (or only partially) through the olfactory slit in the olfactory region.
+The causes of essential anosmia (nerve endings of the olfactory analyzer are disrupted) can be infectious, viral diseases (in particular, influenza), Ozena (atrophic rhinitis), trauma, etc. With respiratory hypo- or anosmia (olfaction impairment), air — the carrier of particles of odorous matter (odorivectors) — due to anatomical or pathological changes in the nasal cavity (polyps, deviated septum, inflammation etc.) can not get (or only partially) through the olfactory slit in the olfactory region.

 Respiratory hypo- or anosmia can transform into essential.
 At first, the deterioration of the sense of smell is unstable and from time to time it is restored.
 However, with the progression of the disease, the hyposmia becomes constant and becomes an essential anosmia due to the degeneration of the peripheral receptors of the olfactory analyzer.